 You may find your ankles or fingers become swollen when taking this drug.
 This is caused by a build-up of fluid, which is called oedema.
 It is usually mild.
 If you notice any swelling or puffiness, ask your nurse or doctor for advice.

 This treatment may cause cataracts (clouding of the lens of the eye) or other eye problems.
 If you get blurry vision or notice any change in your vision, always tell your doctor or nurse.
+If your vision is affected, it is important not to drive or operate machinery.

 Effects on the nervous system